-Narcissist’s are extremely jealous and envious of those around them, they feel deep rage and criticism over things that aren’t ever about them.
-With everyone, the world revolves around you, yet good people are kind to others, have perceptions that are mostly good in others, have empathy for others.
+Narcissists are extremely jealous and envious of those around them.
+They feel deep rage and criticism over things that aren’t even about them.
+With everyone, the world revolves around you, yet good people are kind to others, have perceptions that are primarily good in others, have empathy for others.
 A narcissist only ever sees it from the world is against me woe is my way.

 Narcissists want power and control over everyone around them, all use psychological-emotional abuse, from silent treatment, gaslighting, blame-shifting and projection, provoking, pity plays, isolation, threats, Lying, cheating, depending on the narcissist, some also use physical violence, from spitting, slapping, strangling, punching and rape, they break down your boundaries, leaving you confused, mentally and also physically drained.